Frequently Asked Questions

 Q: What if I’m working on a revision now?
 Can I still apply?

 A: Yes.
 If you’ve received feedback from beta readers or critique partners, we suggest incorporating that into the first 30 pages before you apply.
+However, please note that you MUST have a complete draft ready to send upon request when the application window closes.
+If you are only partway through a revision, we suggest waiting for the next application window instead.

 Q: Can I query while my application is under consideration by the mentors?